alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 1. Create a new key pair for personal use.
 Use your real name and a valid email address when asked to do so by GnuPG.
 2. Choose your own passphrase to protect the private key and do not share it with anyone else!
 3. Export the public key and save it to a file.
-4. Upload your public key to the shared folder that has been communicated to you
+4. Upload your public key to the shared folder that has been communicated to you by the istructor.

 ### Importing a public key